cereblanco/todayilearned/notes/python/the-gil.md

 **But**

-- for multi-threaded CPU-bound/ multi-processors, they become single-threaded, even slower because of the overhead of the acquiring/releasing of the GIL
+- :x: for multi-threaded CPU-bound/ multi-processors, they become single-threaded, even slower because of the overhead of the acquiring/releasing of the GIL

 Resources: